 Do you still dance?

-Omg yes!
-From the time I started a track to my RD (nutrition) license, I was determined to continue dancing.
-I found myself jumping from studio to library with little rest between.
-Once I finished my Bachelors, Masters, and licensure work, I joined the team at NYU Langone Medical Center as a full-time acute care clinical dietitian.
+Yes!
+From the time I started a track to my RD (Registered Dietitian Nutritionist) license, I was determined to continue dancing.
+Once I finished my Bachelor’s, Master’s, and licensure work, I joined the team at NYU Langone Medical Center as a full-time acute care clinical dietitian.
 This made it harder to dance.
 I desperately tried to keep it up (improvising a ballet barre in my apartment every night was not ideal, but it worked)!

 So you worked in a hospital, but when did TTP actually start?